AkashTTN/Bootcamp/README.md

 #### Exercise

 Run server - cd server && npm run server
 Run frontend - cd frontend && npm start
+Run test suite - cd server && npm run test

 1. Create a user application which will have a home page, add user page and about us page
 2. On Home, It will list all user in a table.
 There will be one more column Action in a table which will have a delete option to delete the user.